 Why the Lord Jesus Appeared to His Disciples Many Times After Resurrection

-God’s words said: “So, the first thing that the Lord Jesus did after His resurrection was to allow everyone to see Him, to confirm that He exists, and to confirm the fact of His resurrection.
-In addition, it restored His relationship with the people to the relationship He had with them when He was working in the flesh, and He was thethey could see and touch.
-This way, one outcome is that the people had no doubt that the Lord Jesus had been resurrected from death after being nailed to the cross, and there was no doubt in the Lord Jesus’ work to redeem mankind.
-And another outcome is that the fact of the Lord Jesus appearing to people after His resurrection and allowing people to see and touch Him firmly secured mankind in the Age of Grace.
-From this time on, people could not return to the previous age, the Age of Law, because of the Lord Jesus’ ‘disappearance’ or ‘desertion,’ but they would continue forward, following the Lord Jesus’ teachings and the work He had done.
-Thus, a new phase in the work in the Age of Grace was formally opened up, and the people who had been under the law formally came out from the law from then on, and entered into a new era, with a new beginning.
-These are the manifold meanings of the Lord Jesus’ appearance to mankind after the resurrection.”
+God’s words say: “The first thing that the Lord Jesus did after His resurrection was to allow everyone to see Him, to confirm that He exists, and to confirm the fact of His resurrection.
+In addition, this action restored His relationship with the people back to the way it was when He was working in the flesh, when He was thewhom they could see and touch.
+One outcome of this is that the people had no doubt whatever that the Lord Jesus had been resurrected from death after being nailed to the cross, and they also had no doubt in the Lord Jesus’ work to redeem mankind.
+Another outcome is that the fact of the Lord Jesus appearing to people after His resurrection and allowing people to see and touch Him firmly secured mankind in the Age of Grace, ensuring that, from this time on, people would not return to the previous Age of Law on the supposed basis that the Lord Jesus had ‘disappeared’ or that He had ‘left without a word.’
+He thus ensured that they would continue to move forward, following the Lord Jesus’ teachings and the work He had done.
+Thus, a new phase in the work in the Age of Grace was formally opened, and from that moment on, the people who had been living under the law formally emerged from the law and entered into a new era, a new beginning.
+These are the multi-faceted meanings of the Lord Jesus’ appearance to mankind after the resurrection.”
 “This brief reunion made the people who saw the Lord Jesus feel as if a lifetime had passed.
 Their lost, confused, afraid, anxious, yearning and numb hearts found comfort.
-They were no longer doubtful or disappointed because they felt that now there was hope and something to rely on.
-The standing in front of them would be behind them for eternity, He would be their strong tower, their refuge for all time.”
+They were no longer doubtful or disappointed, because they felt that now there was hope and something to rely on.
+The then standing before them would be their rear guard for all time; He would be their strong tower, their refuge for all eternity.”

-In addition, the Lord Jesus deeply knew that at that time the Judaism was full of conceptions toward His work and suppressed and resisted His work, and that the Roman government persecuted and arrested His disciples.
+In addition, the Lord Jesus deeply knew that at that time Judaism was full of conceptions toward His work and suppressed and resisted His work, and that the Roman government had been persecuting and arresting His disciples.
 Under such circumstances, it was not a simple matter to spreadof the kingdom of heaven to the ends of the earth so that more people could obtain the Lord Jesus’ salvation.
 Just as the Lord Jesus said: “Then shall they deliver you up to be afflicted, and shall kill you: and you shall be hated of all nations for my name’s sake.
 And then shall many be offended, and shall betray one another, and shall hate one another.
 And many false prophets shall rise, and shall deceive many.
 And because iniquity shall abound, the love of many shall wax cold.
 But he that shall endure to the end, the same shall be saved.
 And this gospel of the kingdom shall be preached in all the world for a witness to all nations; and then shall the end come” (Matthew 24:9-14).